 Close the premises, but do not stop food production.

-You can still sell and deliver.
 Below we explain exactly how to do it safely for restaurants and customers.

 Start selling online from your own website